-The Stradic Ci4+ is Shimano's premium spinning reel and it is not only one of the smoothest operating reels you will have use it is also one of the best sealed against the corrosive effects of salt water.
+The Stradic Ci4+ is Shimano's premium spinning reel and it is not only one of the smoothest operating reels you will have use it is also one of the best sealed against the corrosive effects of sea water.

 Shimano pulled out all the stops when designing the Ci4+ and have built one of the best spinning reels ever.

 With the Stradic, Shimano boasts that the reel casing is twenty percent lighter than the traditional graphite that they use thanks to their carbon infused(Ci) technology.